linkerd/website/linkerd.io/content/blog/introducing-fuzz-testing-to-linkerd.md

 These fuzz tests uncovered two minor bugs in the proxy, which have since been fixed.
-(By comparison, a similar recent effort on a C-based CNCF project found over 30 bugs, primarily related to memory safety).
+(By comparison, a similar recent effort on a C-based CNCF project found (and fixed) over 30 bugs, primarily related to memory safety).
 In addition, a few minor issues were found in dependencies, and these have all been communicated to the maintainers.

 You can read the [full report
 here](https://github.com/linkerd/linkerd2-proxy/blob/main/docs/linkerd2-proxy-fuzzing-report.pdf).